Blendify/blender-manual/trunk/blender_docs/manual/preferences/system.rst

 None
-   When set to *None* or the only option is *None*: your CPU will be used as a computing device for Cycles Render Engine CUDA
+   When set to *None* or the only option is *None*: your CPU will be used as a computing device for Cycles Render Engine.
+CUDA
    If the system has a compatible Nvidia CUDA enabled graphics card you will be able to use it to render with the :doc:`Cycles </render/cycles/features>` render engine.